 For this step, you’ll need to check which clothing is colorfast.
 If the clothing label says to wash separately or with similar colors, it’s not colorfast, and you should skip this step.

 On colorfast clothing, spray with rubbing alcohol as soon as you have found that there is a bedbug infestation.

-This might not get rid of eggs or the infestation, but it will kill the live bedbugs.
+This might not eliminate eggs or the infestation, but it will kill the live bedbugs.

 2. Sort Your Clothes

-It’s very important to sort your clothes according to the washing instructions on the labels.
+It’s vital to sort your clothes according to the washing instructions on the labels.

 For example, keep colors together, and items that can handle a hot wash.
 This saves you from destroying clothes in a washing cycle.

-Keep the clothes in the trash bags as they wait for their turn for the washing machine.
-This prevents the bedbugs from moving to other rooms in your house.
+Keep the clothes in the trash bags as they wait for their turn in the washing machine.
+This prevents the bedbugs from moving to other areas in the house.

 3. Wash the Clothes

-Empty the bags, one cycle at a time, into the washing machine.
+Empty the bags into the washing machine one cycle at a time.
 Once you’ve emptied a bag, put it into a clean trash bag and dispose of it.